dfinity/interface-spec/README.md

 ## Contributing

-This repository currently does not accept external contributions.
+This repository accepts external contributions, conditioned on acceptance of the [https://github.com/dfinity/cla/](Contributor Lincense Agreement).